kristinemlarson/gnssrefl/README.md

 * REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below).
 Both SNR files and results will be saved here in year subdirectories.

+If you are running in a bash environment, you should save these environment variables in the .bashrc file that is run whenever you log on.

 If you don't define these environment variables, the code should assume your local working directory (where you installed the code) is where you want everything to be.
 The orbits, SNR files, and periodogram results are stored in directories in year, followed by type, i.e. snr, results, sp3, nav, and then by station name.

 *Installing the Python*